cinchy-co/Documentation/data-syncs/supported-data-sync-sources/rest-api.md

 {% endtab %}

 {% tab title="Other Sections" %}
-There are a few more options available to you under the "Add a Section" drop down.
+More options are available to you under the "Add a Section" drop down.

 {% hint style="danger" %}
 **Note that adding a Pagination Block is mandatory.**